 We will be having a ‘graduation ‘ celebration for all the staff and students who completed the programme on Monday 1st July.
 If you would like to come along to hear more about the successes and how they plan to apply their new and improved data science skills, please let me know by reply and I will send you a diary invitation.

-Delighted that we are finalists in the 2019 Herald Higher Education Awards.
+Delighted that we won in the 2019 Herald Higher Education Awards!

 This nomination for innovative use of technology focuses of the development of digital literacy skills at University of Edinburgh through our partnership with Wikimedia UK.
 Project achievements have gone far beyond what might have been expected and has shown impact and reach which is unique and well worth celebrating.
 This work involves staff and student across the entire university and reaches out to members of the public, local community and researchers as active participants in this new area of reputation, reach, digital and data literacy and knowledge sharing.